Back

 Intentional Adulteration

-This course will provide participants with the knowledge to implement the requirements of conducting a vulnerability assessment under the Mitigation Strategies to Protect Food Against Intentional Adulteration (IA) regulation.
+This course provides participants with the essential knowledge to implement the requirements for conducting a vulnerability assessment under the Mitigation Strategies to Protect Food Against Intentional Adulteration (IA) regulation of the U.S. Food and Drug Administration (FDA).
+This regulation is part of the suite of regulations and guidance that enforce the 2011 Food Safety Modernization Act (FSMA), which emphasizes safe food practices.

 Overview